Cyrano and d'Artagnan

 Cyrano and d'Artagnan (Cyrano et d'Artagnan) is a 1964 French adventure film directed by Abel Gance, starring José Ferrer and Jean-Pierre Cassel.
 It is set in 1642 and tells the story of how the poet and duelist Cyrano de Bergerac teams up with the musketeer d'Artagnan in order to stop a plot against king Louis XIII.
 The film draws from Edmond Rostand's 1897 play Cyrano de Bergerac and Alexandre Dumas' three-volume novel d'Artagnan Romances.
 Ferrer repeated his role from the 1950 film Cyrano de Bergerac.
 Cyrano and d'Artagnan had 651,213 admissions in France.

+It was the last cinema film directed by Gance, his final works the television films Marie Tudor and Valmy.